davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: zSeries options

-These are listed under S/390 and zSeries Options.
+These are listed under See :ref:`s-390-and-zseries-options`.